Imagine being kicked out of your home by your own dinner.

 While the story is enjoyable, it doesn’t quite live up to the grand adventure or emotional resonance of its predecessor.
 The absence of the world-class Japanese animation studio Studio Ghibli is very noticeable – not just in terms of storytelling, but also because of the lack of stunning anime-esque cutscenes that we saw in the original, Ni No Kuni: Wrath of the White Witch.

 Revenant Kingdom is successful at recapturing its predecessor’s wacky and loveable charm though.
 Almost every character you meet has a unique quirk, while every kingdom you visit feels completely different to the next with its own colourful sub-plot.
 One of my favourites include the ongoings at the canine-controlled kingdom Goldpaw, where every government decision – including the increase of taxes – is determined by a dice roll.
+Sounds bonkers, but even this is less chaotic than Brexit.

 The world of Ni No Kuni has clearly cracked down on animal cruelty laws, as Revenant Kingdom ditches the Pokemon-styled combat in favour of a more traditional real-time system.